All organic products including CBD products have a definite life span, beyond which they do not remain suitable for consumption.

 - An unsuitable packaging material itself can react with the product and cause its degradation over time, thereby, reducing its shelf life.

 - It protects the product from the outside environment which can cause oxidation of the product.
-The oxidation due to exposure to heat, light, and air can lead to degradation of the CBD Oil.
+The oxidation due to exposure to heat, light, and air can lead to degradation of the CBD oil.
+Moreover, protection from air and moisture also prevents the product to develop molds or any other microbial contamination that may lead to even faster degradation of CBD oil.

 Best Packaging Material